M66B/FairEmail/FAQ.md

 which is typically the case if the account selection is being *canceled* right away.

-If you don't want to use or can't use OAuth or an on-device Google account, for example on recent Huawei devices, you can ~~either enable access for "less secure apps" and use your account password (not advised)~~ or enable two factor authentication and use an app specific password.
+If you don't want to use or can't use OAuth or an on-device Google account, for example on recent Huawei devices, you can ~~either enable access for "less secure apps" and use your account password (not advised) or~~ enable two factor authentication and use an app specific password.
-To use a password you can use the quick setup wizard and select *Other provider*.
+To use a password, you can use the quick setup wizard and select *Other provider*.

 **Important**: sometimes Google issues this alert:

 *[ALERT] Please log in via your web browser: https://support.google.com/mail/accounts/answer/78754 (Failure)*

-This Google security check is triggered more often with *less secure apps* enabled, less with an app password, and hardly when using an on-device account (OAuth).
+This Google security check is triggered more often with *less secure apps* enabled, even less with an app password, and hardly ever when using an on-device account (OAuth).
 You might see the error *OAUTH2 asked for more*, which basically says the connection is temporarily blocked, until you confirm it is you.

 Note that an app specific password is required when two factor authentication is enabled.